Quick overview

 The proposal must not lack the business name of the newly established company, i.e. the name under which the company will be entered in the register and under which it will operate after its establishment.
 What the correct name of the company looks like:

-- itis not misleading and does not contain the name of an area other than the one in which the company is actually doing business (e.g. a company selling electronics must not have the word “butcher” in its name),
+- it is not misleading and does not contain the name of an area other than that in which the company is actually engaged (e.g. a company selling electronics must not have the word “butcher” in its name),

 In addition to the business name, the proposal must also include: